foundry-rs/book/src/tutorials/invariant-testing-bonding-curve.md

 ### Introduction

 This tutorial will cover invariant testing, using **Bonding Curve Implementation** as a target example.
-All invariant tests are written in Solidity using the `Foundry Invaraint Testing` feature.
+All invariant tests are written in Solidity using the `Foundry Invariant Testing` feature.

 However, this guide is for educational purposes only.
 The code is not audited.
 Please do not use it in production.